CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ### Tags

 - ```combat_skill``` The skill is considered a combat skill.
-It's affected by "PACIFIST", "PRED1", "PRED2", "PRED3", and "PRED4" traits.
+It's affected by "PACIFIST", "PRED1", "PRED2", "PRED3", "PRED4", and "PACK_HUNTER" traits.
 - ```contextual_skill``` The skill is abstract, it depends on context (an indirect item to which it's applied).
 Neither player nor NPCs can possess it.